Tekl/openthesaurus-deutsch/README.md

 ![Step 2](images/manual%20installation/dict-inst-2cursor.png)
 4. Quit and restart the application “Dictionary.app”, so it will detect the newly installed plugin.
 Open the Preferences of “Dictionary.app” (⌘+Comma), scroll to the entry “OpenThesaurus Deutsch” and click the checkbox.
 ![Step 3](images/manual%20installation/dict-inst-3cursor.png)

-#### Manual Installation for Mac OS X 10.6

-1. Download the zipped dictionary plugin bundle: [OpenThesaurus_Deutsch.dictionaryfile.zip](https://github.com/Tekl/openthesaurus-deutsch/releases)
-2. Drag and drop the unzipped plugin bundle into the folder `/Library/Dictionaries` (for all users) or `~/Library/Dictionaries` (for current user).
-Maybe you have to create the folder first.
-3. Quit and restart the application “Dictionary.app”, so it will detect the newly installed plugin.
-Open the Preferences of “Dictionary.app” (⌘+Comma), scroll to the entry “OpenThesaurus Deutsch” and click the checkbox.
-4. It could be necessary to re-login/restart or to quit the process “DictionaryPanel” in the Activity Monitor, so the plugin can be used in the dictionary panel (⌃⌘D).

 ### Uninstalling